stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 ## PowerShell Versions

+Windows PowerShell is the older, proprietary implementation of PowerShell that is included with Microsoft Windows.
+It is sometimes referred to as the *Desktop* edition.
+Windows PowerShell is still maintained, but will receive no new features.

 PowerShell 7 is the current version of PowerShell.
 It is built with .NET Core to be cross-platform and Open Source.
-It replaces Windows PowerShell and PowerShell Core.

-Windows PowerShell is the older, proprietary implementation of PowerShell that is shipped with most versions of Microsoft Windows.
-It is sometimes referred to as the *Desktop* edition.
-Windows PowerShell is still maintained, but will receive no new features.
-The intention is to replace it with PowerShell 7.
+If you install PowerShell 7 on Microsoft Windows it does *not* replace the version of Windows PowerShell on the system.

-PowerShell Core was the first Open Source version of PowerShell.
+> PowerShell Core was the first Open Source version of PowerShell.
 Releases of PowerShell Core were designated as PowerShell version 6.

 ## Installing PowerShell